alextanhongpin/ideas/analytics.md

 - what features perform best on what devices
 - what is the value of the features (determined by clicks, duration used, lifespan etc)
 - click rates

+## Metrics Domain

+Capturing data can be done for separate domains.
+Domains differs by context, such as monitoring, analytics, deployment and also time-series.

+- **monitoring** is used to capture the application performance, e.g. CPU Usage, requests count, errors.
+See the [USE Method](http://www.brendangregg.com/usemethod.html) by Brendan Gregg.
+- **analytics** covers more on the application logic - how the user's are using our application, their journey etc. Also the latency they experience.
+OpenTracing is a good tool to capture this metrics, as we can apply the Hidden Markov Model to carry out churn prediction for example.
+- **deployment** captures metrics on deployment and the duration.
+Allow us to see how frequent is the deployment, and how we reach from planning to release.
+Also, it's important to compare the metrics captured between different version (V1 vs V2 releases) to see if there are improvements.
+- **test coverage** describes the reliability of a system, on how it is supposed to perform

+## Monitoring Services

+Monitoring services is more than logging the latency, request count, request rate, errors etc. The erros count can be part of monitoring, and also reporting SLA (Service Level Agreement).

+Latency and requests rate provides information on the improvement we made on a service (from V1 to V2), and enables us to trace the outcome of the deployment (similar to benchmarking in test, but this is carried out in production.
+Of course, benchmark it in test first, the production data is just a support for the improvements conducted).